WasifRazaSyed/MorseCameAlive/readme.md

 >> Input is confined to English alphabets(NOT case sensitive).

 >> Two output components are used:
-   1. 2 LEDs
+   1. LED
-   2. 2 Active Buzzers
+   2. Active Buzzers

 >> Please refer to the attached "Moorse_Code_Info.pdf" file for Moorse Code rules and validation.